 O.J.
-Simpson Parole Hearing Could Lead To His Prison Release
+Simpson Parole Hearing Could Lead To His Release From Prison

 In 1995, when Simpson was acquitted in the brutal stabbing deaths of his ex-wife and her friend, opinions on the verdict broke down largely along racial lines.
 Many African-Americans believed that the verdict was fair, but most whites thought he'd gotten away with murder.

-Two award-winning 2016 television productions provided reminders of how shocking the murder charges, trial and verdict were at the time: ESPN's documentary O.J.
-Simpson: Made in America and FX's The People v.
+Two award-winning 2016 television productions provided reminders of how shocking the murder charges, trial and verdict were at the time: ESPN's documentary O.J.: Made in America and FX's The People v.
 O.J.
 Simpson.

-Simpson had been a Heisman trophy winner while playing football in college.
+Simpson had been a Heisman Trophy winner while playing football in college.
 He made the NFL Hall of Fame.
 After retiring from sports, he became a commentator and actor.
 He starred in commercials for Hertz Rental Cars that showed him hurdling obstacles in an airport the way he once hurdled defensive linemen.
 He proved himself a decent comic foil in the popular Naked Gun movies.
 He was glamorous and rich.

-But after all his glory and his infamy, he was convicted of a botched burglary in a cheap Las Vegas hotel in 2007.
+But after all his glory and his infamy, he was convicted of a botched 2007 burglary in a cheap Las Vegas hotel.
 Along with a handful of accomplices, the former star broke into the room of a couple of sports memorabilia dealers.
-They had some stuff that Simpson believed belonged to him and that he wanted back.
+They had some items that Simpson believed belonged to him and that he wanted back.
 A couple of guys with Simpson brought guns.

 Simpson was later convicted on 12 criminal counts including armed robbery, kidnapping and assault with a deadly weapon.
-He was sentenced to 9-33 years.
+He was sentenced to nine to 33 years.

 In his 2013 parole hearing, Simpson told the Nevada Parole Board that he wished he'd never gone into the hotel room.

-"I wish I'd said, 'Keep it and not worry about it,'" Simpson said.
+"I wish I'd said, 'Keep it and not worry about it,' " Simpson said.

 He also argued to the parole board that he'd been a model prisoner.
 When he'd arrived at Lovelock, "I gave [prison officials] my word that I would try to be, or would be, the best prisoner they ever had here.
 And I think for the most part, I've kept my word on that."